Fire Station No. 5 Replacement

 The project is designed to achieve LEED Gold rating for New Construction.
-The construction is scheduled to begin April 25, 2017, and will take approximately 18 months to complete the work.
+The construction began on April 25, 2017, and will take approximately 20 months to complete the work.
 Fire Station No. 5 will close during construction.
 Fire service will be uninterrupted during construction, relying on the deployment of apparatus and personnel from nearby Fire Station No. 6 (135 Sanchez Street) and Fire Station No. 38 (2150 California Street).

 Fire Station No. 5